This section of the Final Questions and Answers complies with Canadian Organic Standards 2026 #

 Can non-agricultural substances including peat moss be used as a mushroom substrate/growth medium or as a casing layer on top of a mushroom bed without being composted first?
 (385)

-Peat moss is a substance in Table 4.2 of 32.311 which has no specific use or restriction of usage.
-Therefore, it can be considered as an applicable entry for mushroom production under 7.3.1 of 32.310.
-Other non-agricultural substances of Table 4.2 can be considered as well unless their annotations restrict the substance to a specific usage which does not include mushroom production.
-Composting is only mandatory for substances of conventional agricultural origin in mushroom production (7.3.2.3).
+Peat moss is a substance in CAN/CGSB-32.311 Table 4.2 which has no specific use or restriction of usage.
+Therefore, it can be considered as an applicable entry for mushroom production under Clause 7.3.1.
+Other non-agricultural substances of CAN/CGSB-32.311 Table 4.2 can be considered as well unless their annotations restrict the substance to a specific usage which does not include mushroom production.
+Composting is only mandatory for substances of conventional agricultural origin in mushroom production (Clause 7.3.2.3).

 Spawn marketed with growing substrate #